The Package Manager window provides several ways to help you find a specific package:

 Select Advanced Project Settings under the advanced settings icon.

-Under the Advanced Settings group, enable the Enable Pre-release Packages option.
+Under the Advanced Settings group, enable the Enable Preview Packages option.

 Close the Project Settings window.
-Any pre-release packages now appear in the list with the indicator.
+Any preview packages now appear in the list with the indicator.

 You can either browse the list of packages or find a specific package using one of these methods:

-Select any version to see the details specific to that version.
+Select any of these versions to see the details specific to that version.